Itheum/data-dex/README.md

 # Itheum Data DEX
-The Itheum Data DEX enables you to sell your personal data in the open market using blockchain technology.
+The Itheum Data DEX enables you to trade your personal data in the open market using blockchain technology.
 It is multi-chain by default and supports many EVM compatible chains.

 ![Itheum Data DEX](https://raw.githubusercontent.com/Itheum/data-dex/main/itheum-dex-hero.png)